-If you/your child received HADLIMA® (or HADLIMA® PushTouch®) while pregnant, your/her baby may be at higher risk for getting an infection for up to approximately five months after the last dose of HADLIMA® (or HADLIMA® PushTouch®) received during pregnancy.
-It is important that you/she tell your/her baby's doctors and other healthcare professionals about your/her
+If you received HADLIMA® (or HADLIMA® PushTouch®) while pregnant, your baby may be at higher risk for getting an infection for up to approximately five months after the last dose of HADLIMA® (or HADLIMA® PushTouch®) received during pregnancy.
+It is important that you tell your baby's doctors and other healthcare professionals about your HADLIMA® (or HADLIMA® PushTouch®) use during pregnancy so they can decide when your baby should receive any vaccine.

-HADLIMA® (or HADLIMA® PushTouch®) use during pregnancy so they can decide when your/her baby should receive any vaccine.
+Tell your healthcare professional about all the medicines you take, including any drugs, vitamins, minerals, natural supplements or alternative medicines.

-Tell your/your child's healthcare professional about all the medicines you/your child take, including any drugs, vitamins, minerals, natural supplements or alternative medicines.
+The following may interact with HADLIMA® (or HADLIMA® PushTouch®):

-The following may interact with HADLIMA® (or HADLIMA® PushTouch®): You/your child should not take HADLIMA® (or HADLIMA® PushTouch®) with:
+You should not take HADLIMA® (or HADLIMA® PushTouch®) with:

 - other TNF-blockers such as Enbrel®, Remicade®, Cimzia®, or Simponi®

-- abatacept (Orencia[®])
+- abatacept (Orencia®)

 - anakinra (Kineret®)

-If you/your child have questions, ask your/your child's doctor.
+If you have questions, ask your doctor.